esphome/esphome-docs/guides/getting_started_hassio.rst

       is still not found, try changing the USB cable and restarting the add-on.

 - **SHOW LOGS**: With this command you can view all the logs the node is outputting.
 If a USB device is connected, it will attempt to use the serial connection.
-Otherwise it will use the built-in MQTT logs.
+Otherwise it will use the built-in OTA logs.

 - **COMPILE**: This command compiles the firmware and gives you the option of downloading the generated binary so that you can upload it yourself from your computer.